envoyproxy/gateway/site/content/en/latest/user/tls-cert-manager.md

 To know how to issue the certificate, an ClusterIssuer is configured, and referenced through annotations on the Gateway resource, which you did above.
 Once a matching ClusterIssuer is found, that plugin does what needs to be done to acquire a signed certificate.

-In the case of the ACME protocol (used by Let's Encrypt,) cert-manager can also use an HTTP Gateway to solve the HTTP-01 challenge type.
+In the case of the ACME protocol (used by Let's Encrypt), cert-manager can also use an HTTP Gateway to solve the HTTP-01 challenge type.
 This is the other side of cert-manager's Gateway API support: the [ACME issuer](https://github.com/cert-manager/cert-manager/tree/master/pkg/issuer/acme/http/httproute.go) creates a temporary [HTTPRoute](https://gateway-api.sigs.k8s.io/api-types/httproute/), lets the ACME server(s) query it, and deletes it again.